Dawson Creek and District Hospital Replacement – Dawson Creek, BC

 • An emergency department that is double the size of the existing one, with a treatment spaces increasing from 10 to 15.

-• Support for new moms and families through a perinatal unit including labour, delivery, recovery and post-partum rooms and a nursery.
+• Support for new moms and families through a maternity unit including labour, delivery, recovery and post-partum rooms and a nursery.

 • Improved mental health service delivery with an increase of beds from 15 to 18, plus 2 high observation rooms.